coffee-and-tea/CodeOfAvent2020/README.md

 Part one: use additional space to store execution records extra space O(n) n is line of code.
 Complexity: O(n) Part two: Need to remember execution state of the code, using a deep first search.
 Complexity of O(n*n), space complexity O(n*n) to store executed instructions
 Is there a better solution with less complexity?

+Day09

+Parsing input values, then valid input and finding input range.
+Part one: find input not result of previous 25 input of 2 sum.
+Complexity O(n), extra space of 25 element and create a set while determine 2 sum. space O(1)
+Part two: find sum range to the none valid element find in part one, complexity O(n), create linked list to store values and extra variable for sum, offer and poll on list.